tustin2121/James_Somerton_Transcripts/_videos/qa3A_ery3Hg.md

 Now, Adri Pérez, a policy and advocacy strategist at the ACLU, pointed out that neither the letter nor the opinion are legally binding.
 No one actually has a legal duty to report someone receiving gender-affirming care.

-> "They have no legal effect, and they cannot curtail anyone's constitutional rights," Pérez told NPR.
-"The attorney general and the governor can share their opinions, but it is just their partisan opinion that have been created to target transgender kids and their families."
+> "They have no legal effect, and they cannot curtail anyone's constitutional rights," Pérez told NPR.[^told-npr] "The attorney general and the governor can share their opinions, but it is just their partisan opinion that have been created to target transgender kids and their families."

+[^told-npr]: "If the source literally didn't say "Perez told NPR" I'm not convinced he would have mentioned what the source for the quote was." --[/u/DHLawrence_sGhost](https://www.reddit.com/r/hbomberguy/comments/18a50c1/comment/kd2qul6)

 But the message is crystal clear.
 Regardless of what call to action may or may not be in a piece of legislation, the state is projecting the message to its citizens that descrimination is acceptable in this instance.
 And that the state will not prosecute persecution.
 That, if you believe that Americanness is qualified as adhering to American laws, bigotry is the ‘American’ thing to do.